 New York University’s Dr. Barry Reisberg outlines the seven major clinical stages of Alzheimer’s disease.
 Dr. Reisberg is the Clinical Director of New York University’s Aging and Dementia Research Center.
 As the principal investigator of studies conducted by the National Institutes of Health, Dr. Reisberg’s work has been pivotal in the development of two of the three current pharmaceutical treatment modalities for Alzheimer’s.
-He is developed the “Global Deterioration Scale” which is now used in many diagnoses and care settings as the rating scale.
+He has developed the “Global Deterioration Scale” which is now used in many diagnoses and care settings as the rating scale.

 Stage 1: Normal